jonnonz1/nz-statute-book/acts/public/1971/armed-forces-discipline-act-1971.md

 (1) Subject to subsection (2), where any person, not otherwise subject to this Act, volunteers or engages for service, training, or exercise with any part of the Armed Forces (not being a person or a member of a class of persons excepted from the provisions of this subsection by Defence Force Order), he shall be subject to this Act during the period of service, training, or exercise.
 (2) Subject to any Defence Force Order to the contrary, where, by virtue of this section, this Act applies to a person who is not a member of the Armed Forces, the following provisions shall apply:
   (a) if the person holds a rank in an armed force, this Act shall, subject to such exceptions and modifications as may be prescribed, apply to him in the same manner and to the same extent as it applies to a person holding the corresponding rank in the Armed Forces:
-  (b) in any other case, this Act shall, subject to such exceptions and modifications as may be prescribed, apply to him in the same manner and to the same extent as it applies to a rating of able rank or to a private or a leading aircraftman.
+  (b) in any other case, this Act shall, subject to such exceptions and modifications as may be prescribed, apply to him in the same manner and to the same extent as it applies to a rating of able rank or to a private or a leading aviator classification.

 ### 11 Trainees
 (1) Subject to subsection (2), where any person, not otherwise being subject to this Act, is a member of any armed force other than the Armed Forces of New Zealand (not being a force excepted from the provisions of this subsection by Defence Force Order), he shall be subject to this Act during any period when he is under orders to carry out any training or exercise in any defence area or ship or with any unit or other part of the Armed Forces.
 (2) Subject to any Defence Force Order to the contrary, where, by virtue of this section, this Act applies to a person who is not a member of the Armed Forces of New Zealand, the following provisions shall apply:
   (a) if the person holds a rank in an armed force, this Act shall, subject to such exceptions and modifications as may be prescribed, apply to him in the same manner and to the same extent as it applies to a person holding the corresponding rank in the Armed Forces:
-  (b) in any other case, this Act shall, subject to such exceptions and modifications as may be prescribed, apply to him in the same manner and to the same extent as it applies to a rating of able rank or to a private or a leading aircraftman.
+  (b) in any other case, this Act shall, subject to such exceptions and modifications as may be prescribed, apply to him in the same manner and to the same extent as it applies to a rating of able rank or to a private or a leading aviator classification.

 ### 12 Prisoners of war
 (1) Subject to the provisions of the Geneva Conventions Act 1958 and of subsection (2), a prisoner of war in the custody of any part of the Armed Forces shall be subject to this Act.